Qutaiba-Adnan/Lab2/README.md

 ### Task 0 – Simulation Environment
 - A 20×20 grid represents the environment.
 - Fires ignite and spread randomly.
-- Firetrucks are placed on the grid and move to extinguish fires.
+- Firetrucks are placed on the grid and move one cell each simulation step to extinguish fires.
 - Each simulation step prints the updated grid and actions.

 ### Task 1 – Communication Backbone